 Grasshopper Power: Parsha Shlach 2010

-This is a link to one of Reb Laura’s Animal Torah commentaries.
+This is a link to two of Reb Laura’s Animal Torah commentaries.

 From Rabbi Simon Jacobson

 Shlach means “Send!”
 Moshe sends 12 scouts to tour and analyze the land of Canaan and analyze it from lifestyle and strategic points of view.
 Can it support a mixed agricultural lifestyle?
 How difficult would it be for an army to enter?

 All the scouts report that the land is agriculturally abundant, yielding giant grapes.
 But ten of the scouts also report that no army could enter be because the farmers are also giants.
 The assembled crowd hears the report, panics, and moves to attack Moshe for exposing them to danger.
 Calev leaps forward and says, “But we can do it!”

 Who is Calev?
 If you remove the vowels from under the letters of his name and read it in a familiar way, you will read kelev, Dog.
 We know that dogs can be very brave out of loyalty to a master.
 Torah also suggests that dogs are spiritually and emotionally attuned to their surroundings, as it reports that dogs kept their silence on the night of the tenth plague.

 If you replace the vowels under the letters of Calev’s name and read it aloud, you will notice it literally means “like a heart,” or, in Biblical Hebrew, “like a mind.”
 As a mob forms, Calev keeps his focus and thinks clearly.
 He is attuned to the well-being of his leader Moshe, and he encourages the people to take heart.